mmiz02/portfoliomachinelearning/team-project.md

 - There was some missing data,
 - The use of reviews as a proxy for demand,
-- Did not take into account the proximity to landmarks or transport, only took into condieration the neighborhood.
+- Did not take into account the proximity to landmarks or transport, only took into consideration the neighborhood,
 - Data was from 2019 so did not capture trends over time,
 - Feature limitations - no photos or information of amenities was included,
 - K-means assumes spherical clusters and may not capture complex strutures,